iamvikas04/Vix/README.md

 # Setup
-* JUst add your discord tokan to config.json
+* Just add your discord tokan to config.json

 ```js
 {